DJDanl/cpp-docs.pt-br/docs/standard-library/array-class-stl.md

 ### <a name="parameters"></a>Parâmetros

-*off*<br/>
+*desconto*\
 Posição do elemento a acessar.

 ### <a name="remarks"></a>Comentários

-As funções membro retornam uma referência ao elemento da sequência controlada na posição *desativar*.
+As funções de membro retornam uma referência ao elemento da sequência controlada na posição *off*.
 Se a posição for inválida, a função lançará um objeto da classe `out_of_range`.

 ### <a name="example"></a>Exemplo